 Servants made family life easier in the eighteenth and nineteenth century, and, although today, maids work for the most elite and the wealthiest, during the Victorian era, according to the 1851, 1861, and 1871 census, they comprised the second highest category of employment, with the first being agricultural workers.
 The eighteenth and nineteenth century was also a time where servants lacked employment protection, and it was not until the United Kingdom’s Master and Servant Act of 1823 that servants acquired provisions that established minimal wages and determined accommodations, clothing, and meal allowances for domestic servants.

-Jamrach was known as Charles Jamrach in London and had one close rival.
-His name was Edward Cross.
-Cross was owner of a menagerie at Exeter Exchange on the Strand.
-Jamrach’s Animal Emporium, as it was known, was located in the East End on Ratcliffe Highway (later known as St. George Street), and he also maintained a menagerie on Betts Street and a warehouse stuffed full on Old Gravel Lane.
-Continue reading →
+Jamrach was known as Charles Jamrach in London and had one close rival named Edward Cross.
+He was the owner of a menagerie at Exeter Exchange on the Strand.
+Jamrach’s Animal Emporium, as it was known, was located in the East End on Ratcliff Highway (later known as St. George Street), and he also maintained a menagerie on Betts Street and a warehouse stuffed full on Old Gravel Lane.
+Continue reading